esiebomaj/markdown-portfolio/_includes/03-links.md

-Replace this with a link to your a GitHub or social media profile.
+click this [link](https://www.facebook.com/jesieboma) to go to my facebook page